-- Nutrients can be sampled after the gases (oxygen and carbon). - Triplicate samples are collected in single use 12mL polypropylene tubes with screw caps. - Tubes should be labelled with a number, starting at 1 for shallowest and the site name e.g. MAI #1 and make sure to enter the numbers on the field sheet. - Do not touch the tubes to the sample spigot and ensure your fingers do not contact the inside of the tubes or the caps.
-Wear gloves if possible.
-Half fill the tubes with sample water, loosely cap the tubes and shake in order to rinse the inside of the tubes and caps. - Leave an air gap of about 1 cm at the top of the tubes for expansion on freezing. - Freeze the samples in an upright position as soon as possible.
-The samples can be kept cool in an esky with ice or freezer packs for a few hours.
+- Nutrients can be sampled after the gases (oxygen and carbon). - Duplicate samples are collected in single use 30 mL polypropylene tubes with screw caps. - Tubes should be labelled with a depth or number (starting at 1 for shallowest) as well as the site code (e.g. MAI) and a date.
+It is protocol to label nutrients on the field sheet with ascending numbers (1, 2, 3 ... from shallow to deep). - Nutrient contamination occurs readily from sample contact with skin, sunscreen, sweat, etc. Do not touch the tubes to the sample spigot and ensure your fingers do not contact the spigot outlet or the inside of the tubes or the caps.
+Wear latex or vinyl gloves if possible - Half fill the tubes with sample water, loosely cap the tubes and shake in order to rinse the inside of the tubes and caps.
+Repeat this a for a total of three rinses before the final fill. - It is VERY IMPORTANT to leave an air gap of about 2 cm from the top of the tubes for sample expansion upon freezing.
+The water line should be roughly level with the 30 mL marking. - Freeze the samples in an upright position as soon as possible and store frozen until analysis.
+The samples can be kept cool in an esky with ice or freezer packs for a few hours before freezing.